shafinhasnat/Simple-Image-steganography-System/README.md

 ```

 ## Usage
 This is a command line software.
 It needs a source image to be encoded, and an encoded image name.
-To encode any message type-
+To encode any message, type-
 ```
 python encode.py --input <<input image name>> --output <<encoded image name>>
 ```